 Article IX – Amendments

-These Bylaws may be amended by a majority vote of the Central Committee members at the Annual Convention, unless otherwise specified in these Bylaws, so long as advanced notice of all proposed amendments have been sent to all members, or posted on the Party’s website, a minimum of 60 days prior to the convention.
+These Bylaws may be amended by a majority vote of the Central Committee members at the Annual Convention unless otherwise specified in these Bylaws, so long as advanced notice of all proposed amendments has been sent to all members, or posted on the Party’s website, a minimum of 60 days prior to the convention.
 All amendments made from the floor at Convention require a 2/3 vote of the Central Committee.

 Article X – Conflicting Authority